Cambridge Concord KJV Bible in Goatskin

 The paper is creamier than the calf split edition.
 It might even be more opaque, but just barely.
 I love paper with a slight cream tint and this paper gets it right.
 The weight is the same – around 30gsm.
 I have no issues turning the pages.

-I love reading the 8/9 Times Semi Bold 421 font on this paper.
+I love reading the 9 point Times Semi Bold 421 font on this paper.
 The only paper I like better in any of the Concords is the wide margin edition with its 38gsm writable paper, but that goes without saying.
+This paper helps keep this edition thinner, which I like a lot.

 The edges have art-gilt with a beautiful copper color that changes to salmon when the Bible is opened.
 The red die doesn’t seep into the page.
 It looks elegant and clean.